 - How to pay off your student loans

 How do student loans work?

-Student loans are issued by the federal government or private lenders to help pay for undergraduate or graduate studies.
-The loan goes towards tuition, books, student housing and other education-related expenses.
+Student loans are issued by the federal government or private lenders to help students pay for undergraduate or graduate studies.
+The loan goes toward tuition, books, student housing and other education-related expenses.

 Once a student loan application is approved, the funds are sent directly to the school to cover tuition, fees and on-campus student housing.
 The remaining balance is disbursed to the student.

-Private loans accrue interest from the start of the loan, while federal loans have more flexible terms.
-Depending on the loan type, repayment may begin after you graduate and find employment or while you’re still in school.
+Private loans accrue interest from the start of the loan, while some federal loans have more flexible terms.
+Repayment options include deferment, interest-only, or full payment.